Orange City, Iowa: Education

 MOC-Floyd Valley Community School District is the local school district.
-The district formed on July 1, 1994 with the merger of the Maurice-Orange City and Floyd Valley districts.
+The district formed on July 1, 1994, with the merger of the Maurice-Orange City and Floyd Valley districts.
 Public schools serving the community are Orange City Elementary School, MOC-Floyd Valley Middle School in Alton, and MOC-Floyd Valley High School in Orange City.
-The current Orange City Elementary building opened in the early 1920s.
-As per the 2020 bond, it will be rebuilt.
+The current Orange City Elementary building opened in the early 1920s, but a new one will enter use in the 2023–2024 school year.

 Private schools include Orange City Christian School, and Unity Christian High School in the War Eagle Conference.

 Orange City is home to Northwestern College, a Christian liberal arts college affiliated with the Reformed Church in America.
 As of August 2011, 1,243 students were enrolled – 59% female and 41% male.

 It is also within 30 miles of Northwest Iowa Community College in Sheldon, which was started in 1966 as a pilot program sponsored by the Department of Education in cooperation with the local high schools.
 It enrolls over 1,000 students per year (58% female, 42% male as of 2005).